vamshidhar27/Movie-review-opinion-predictor/README.md

 pip install virtualenv
 ```
 ## Creating Virtual Environment
-Navigate to the downloaded project and copy its path and paste it by replacing the directory word below
+Navigate to the downloaded project using cd command and specifing its path
 ```
-cd directory
+cd path
 ```
 Running the below command creates a virtual environment
 ```
-python -m venv c:/applications/newpythonproject/venv
+python -m venv venv
 ```
 ## Activating Virtual Environment
 ```